20steps/autotables-bundle/README.md

 Furthermore the *transScope* may be overwritten here and the routes for the CRUD controller actions with the options *updateRoute, deleteRoute* and *addRoute*.

-The option *reloadAfterAdd* may be set to *true* to reload the page after an entity has been added.
+The option *reloadAfterAdd* (default true) may be set to *true* to reload the page after an entity has been added.
 Currently this is needed to refresh any links rendered in custom view templates.

+There is also an option *reloadAfterUpdate* (default false), with the same effect.

 And like *ts_auto_table_html* this function also needs to be preceded by a call to *ts_auto_table_options*.